ethanmoffat/etheos/README.md

 ### Windows

 Visual Studio 2017 is a hard-coded dependency of Windows build.
+Please also install Windows 10 SDK as part of the VS install (this should include the SQL 17 ODBC driver).

 1. Download and install [CMake](https://github.com/Kitware/CMake/releases/download/v3.16.0/cmake-3.16.0-win64-x64.msi)
 2. Download and install the [MariaDB C connector](https://mariadb.com/downloads/?showall=1&tab=mariadbtx&group=mariadb_server&version=10.4.10#connectors)